 Nope!
 It may take us a little longer, but they are still super trainable!

-- To answer this question, we feel like we need to clarify what a service dog is.
-A Registered Service Animal is any animal that helps someone with a disability or an impairment to complete a task necessary for everyday life.
-The most obvious example of this is a seeing-eye dog for the blind.
-Dogs who complete tasks such as this go through special training programs that can take years to achieve, and sometimes they do not make the cut.
+To answer this question, we feel like we need to clarify what a service dog is.
+A Service Dog helps someone with a disability or an impairment to complete a task necessary for everyday life.
+The most obvious example of this is a seeing-eye dog for the blind, but they can be used for psychiatric and mobility issues to name a few.
+These are dogs who complete these tasks, go through our special training program that can take years to complete and sometimes they do not make the cut.
 Therefore, not every dog can be a service dog.
-Furthermore, dogs who are Registered and Required Service Animals are permitted to enter any premises their handler goes as mandated by the Federal Government and are not considered pets.
+Furthermore, task-trained Service Dogs are permitted to enter any premises their handler goes as mandated by the Federal Government and are not considered pets.
 If you are looking to be able to just take your pet with you everywhere, we cannot condone this.

 - If you are actually looking to have your dog become an Emotional Support Animal, then we can help you with the obedience side of things.
 To have your dog recognized legally as an Emotional Support Animal, you will need a doctor's approval.
 Emotional Support Animals do not carry the same weight as Service Animals, and therefore, can be kicked out of an establishment if their behavior is undesirable.
 So even though training isn't technically required to have an Emotional Support Animal, we highly suggest it since it will be hard to convince someone that your dog is an ESA if they are barking at everything that moves.
 The only privileges an ESA is afforded is regarding living situations (i.e. no pet policies in rental or HOA agreements).